rickstaa/top-issues-action/CONTRIBUTING.md

 ## Report bugs using Github's [issues](https://github.com/rickstaa/top-issues-action/issues)

+We use GitHub issues to track public bugs.
+Report a bug by [opening a new issue](https://github.com/ickstaa/top-issues-action/issues/new/choose); it's that easy!

+## Write bug reports with detail, background, and sample code

 [This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report, and I think it's a good model.
 Here's [another example from Craig Hockenberry](http://www.openradar.me/11905408), an app developer greatly respected in the community.

-## Write bug reports with detail, background, and sample code

-[This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report I wrote, and I think it's not a bad model.
-Here's [another example from Craig Hockenberry](http://www.openradar.me/11905408), an app developer whom I greatly respect.

 **Great Bug Reports** tend to have:

 - A quick summary and/or background.
 - Steps to reproduce:
   - Be specific!
   - Give sample code if you can.
-[My stackoverflow question](http://stackoverflow.com/q/12488905/180626) includes sample code that _anyone_ with a base R setup can run to reproduce the error.
+[A stackoverflow question](http://stackoverflow.com/q/12488905/180626) includes sample code that _anyone_ with a base R setup can run to reproduce the error.
 - What you expected would happen
 - What actually happens.
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work).